xfangfang/PPPwn_cpp/README.md

 >
 > This project is still work in progress and is currently not suitable for daily use.

-The failure rate in the first two stages is very high.
-I think it may be due to the different execution speeds between c++ and python.
+To avoid mistakes, I wrote some test code to ensure that the packet sent by the c++ version is the same as the packet sent by the python version, these tests are in the `tests` directory.

-Therefore, some parameters need to be adjusted.
-So I decided to upload the code here first and wait for someone to improve it.
+But in actual operation, the failure rate of the c++ version is very high (stopping at stage1), I think this may be due to the different execution speeds of c++ and python.

-At the same time, I will continue to complete the other stages.
+Welcome any developers who are interested to improve this project together.

 # Nightly build